dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 ```

 ## duckdb_columns
-The `duckdb_columns()` function provides metadata about the columns available in the DuckDB instance.
+The `duckdb_columns()` function provides metadata about the columns available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|